bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 The df dataset
 --------------

-.. warning:: Important things to consider...
+.. warning:: Things to highlight.

 The trial was a ``single-center``, ``randomized``, ``doubleblind`` comparison of an isotonic crystalloid solution (Ringer’s lactate) and two isotonic colloid solutions (6% dextran 70 [dextran] and 6% hydroxyethyl starch 200/0.5 [starch]) for emergency resuscitation of ``children`` with ``dengue shock syndrome``.
 The children were stratified according to pulse pressure at admission, a marker of the severity of the vascular leak.
 No children in the group with severe shock received a crystalloid because of concerns about the potential development of critical fluid overload without access to advanced respiratory support.
 The study took place in the pediatric intensive care unit at the Hospital for Tropical Diseases in Ho Chi Minh City, Vietnam.
 The ethics and science committee of the hospital approved the protocol.

 .. raw:: html